AshridgeTechnologies/elemento/stories/General usability Part 1.md

 - Copy/paste before/after on context menu
 - Insert before/after on context menu
 - Change to formula if type = at the start
+- Have fixed kind buttons non-disables but warn if try to change
+- Can't insert unless select an item
+- Icons on Insert Menu